-KMBC is committed to the Wesleyan interpretation of Christian doctrine and expects all members of faculty and staff to affirm yearly their allegiance to the doctrine, including the following positions:
+KMBC is committed to the Wesleyan interpretation of Christian doctrine and expects all faculty and staff members to annually affirm their allegiance to the doctrine, including the following positions:

 - The supreme authority, the divine, plenary inspiration of the Holy Scriptures, inerrant in the original.

 - One God, self-existent, revealed in three persons: Father, Son, and Holy Spirit who are co-equal and co-eternal.

 - The deity of Jesus Christ, His virgin birth, vicarious atonement, bodily resurrection and personal premillennial return.